SidOfc/browserino/README.md

 client.is_a?
 Browserino::Client # => true
 ```

-#### Formatting
+### Formatting

 This section explains the output / return values given by calling a method on an instantiated `Browserino::client` object.

-##### Non version-like properties
+#### Non version-like properties

-Non-version-like properties are properties that are not solely digits seperated by a delimiter like '.' or '_'.
+Non-version-like properties are properties that are not solely digits seperated by a delimiter like '.' or '\_'.
-All the non-version-like property values will be formatted in the following order:
+All the non-version-like property values (which aren't `Array` or `Hash` instances) will be formatted in the following order:

+- skip following steps if `Array` or `Hash`
+- stringify value
 - lowercase all characters
 - strip spaces on either side
 - replace one or more spaces or dashes with a single underscore (`_`)